manassaloi/manassaloi.github.io/_posts/2021-12-30-year-retrospective-2021.markdown

 - Bought first US stocks.
 I am increasing my US exposure massively.
 Most of my holdings (passive or active is US equities, either through ETFs or direct stock purchase through Indmoney.)

 **October**
 - Got promoted to Group Product Manager.
-I am definitely proud of this the most.
 - Visited my wife's family in Coimbatore.
 - Started football training with a proper coach.
 Could not do more than 2 sessions with him as I broke my elbow playing football with the bois.
 - Got into graphic novels.
 Spent the entire month reading just that.